tutorgen/hpit_services/README.md

 - HPIT_BIND_PORT : the port that the HPIT server listens on
 - HPIT_VERSION : the version of this server

+## Database Structure

+The HPIT server uses a NoSQL MongoDB database to manage its messages and transactions.
+MongoDB uses a lazy creation policy, so the database and its collections are created only after elements are inserted, and can be created with no prior configuration.
+The database contains five core collections:

+### messages
+A list of messages sent to the system before being duplicated to plugin_messages It contains the following fields:
+entity_id: "The session ID of the sender"
+payload: "The data being sent."

+### plugin_subscriptions
+Maps the event names to the names of plugins that are actively listening for them.
+It contains the following fields:
+- name: "plugin name"
+- event: "event name"

+### plugin_messages
+Contains messages sent to plugins, as copied from the messages collection.
+It contains the following fields:
+- plugin_name: "name of destination plugin"
+- event_name: "name of event"
+- message_id: "the ID of this message"
+- message_payload: "The data contained in this message."
+- sent_to_plugin: "Boolean if it has been processed or not"

+### responses
+Stores responses for tutors or other plugins to poll.
+It contains the following fields:
+- response_received: "Boolean if it has been processed or not"
+- response: "data for this response"
+- message_id: "the id of the original sent message"
+- message: "the original message"

+### sessions
+Stores session data for plugins and tutors.

 ## The HPIT Server in depth

 The HPIT Server is nothing more than an event-driven publish and subscribe framework, built